Pradumnasaraf/DevOps/Jenkins/README.md

 http://localhost:8080/env-vars.html
 ```

-### Tools
+### Buils Tools

 The tools directive is used to define the tools required for the pipeline.
-It can be used to define the JDK, Maven, Gradle, etc.
+It can be used to define the JDK, Maven and Gradle tools.

+With the 1st approach we can directly use the tools and its commands in the pipeline.

 ```jenkinsfile
 tools {